For children 0-6 years

 Can NDIS participants choose their Hearing Services Program-contracted service provider?

 Under the voucher component of the Hearing Services Program, a participant can choose from over 280 contracted service providers.
-Visit the Hearing Services Program website (external) (External website) to search the list of contracted service providers.
+Visit the Hearing Services Program website to search the list of contracted service providers.

-For children and young adults (0-25 years of age), they are eligible to receive fully subsidised hearing services from Australian Hearing.
-Australian Hearing is the sole provider for services funded under the Community Service Obligation component of the program.
+For children and young adults (0-25 years of age), they are eligible to receive fully subsidised hearing services from Hearing Australia.
+Hearing Australia is the sole provider for services funded under the Community Service Obligation component of the program.

 Under the Hearing Services Program, young adults (including NDIS participants) aged 21 to 25 can choose to receive services through either the Community Service Obligation or voucher component of the Hearing Services Program.